lyuchengmarvin/MugGWAS/design_documents/datasets.md

 # Dataset structure

-## Inputs & Outputs
-The data should look like:
-- Input:
-  - Genotype: information of the genetic variants in a vcf format.
-  - Gene presence/absence file: this can be produced from pangenome analysis tools such as panaroo in the `.roary` format.
-  - Gene position file: information on genes' start and end positions in gff format of the reference genome.
-  - Phenotype: a tab-delimited text file including the testing phenotype of interest.
-The rows of the table would be strain samples and the column is the phenotype.
-It can be either binary or continuous.
-The current version only supports one phenotype input at a time.
-- Output:
-  - A summary table of mutated/unmutated genes for each sample.
-The rows would be gene names and the columns would be strain samples.
-This is essentially the gene presence/absence file, but it documents if genes are mutated.
-  - A summary table of the statistical test results on each gene.

 ## Tutorial Datasets
 This section describes a real dataset that will be used for testing the functionality in MugGWAS and a small subset of the data for fast testing.